Presto Geosystems Menu

 Next, the infill material is compacted.
 This compaction applies a load to the cells, but this load is removed as soon as the compaction equipment is no longer positioned over the cells.

 After the geocell load support system has been installed, the two types of loads that will affect the system are driving (live) and stationary (parked) loads.
-When a vehicle drives over a geocell system the load is applied vertically.
+When a vehicle drives over a geocell system, the load is applied vertically.
 As the geocell distributes the load laterally, there is a temporary load applied to the geocell material.
-The load is not a sustained load and therefore would not have a creep effect.
+The load is not a sustained load, and therefore, would not have a creep effect.

 In the case of stationary loads, the load is continually applied to the geocell, so it meets the first criteria for creep.
 Due to the pressure from all adjacent cells surrounding the loaded cell(s), there is no ability for the cells to move enough to have any appreciable sustained deformation.
-Therefore, creep cannot effect this scenario.
+Therefore, creep cannot affect this scenario.

 ASTM D6992 creep test is not applicable